citp/privacy-policy-historical/o/on/one/onebip.com.md

-> *The following text is extracted and transformed from the onebip.com privacy policy that was archived on 2016-05-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160524085204id_/http%3A//corporate.onebip.com/privacy-cookie-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the onebip.com privacy policy that was archived on 2016-12-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161214071251id_/http%3A//corporate.onebip.com/privacy-cookie-policy) for the most accurate reproduction.*

-# Privacy & Cookie Policy - Onebip Easy Monetization
+# Privacy & Cookie Policy - Onebip

 In this page, we describe to you the manner in which we manage this website, with specific regard to the processing of visitors’ personal data.

-This Privacy Policy constitutes a notice on personal data processing, provided pursuant to article 13 of Italian legislative decree no. 196/2003 – “Code on the Protection of Personal Data” – (the “ **Code** ”), to all visitors which come across the website of Neomobile S.p.A., a company with registered offices in Via della Sierra Nevada, 60, 00144 Rome (the “ **Data Controller** ” or the “ **Company** ”).
+This Privacy Policy constitutes a notice on personal data processing, provided pursuant to article 13 of Italian legislative decree no. 196/2003 – “Code on the Protection of Personal Data” – (the “ **Code** ”), to all visitors which come across the website of Onebip S.R.L., a company with registered offices in Via Generale Gustavo Fara, 28, 20124 Milan (the “ **Data Controller** ” or the “ **Company** ”).

 Thus, this notice is provided to visitors exclusively with regard to the Company’s website, and does not cover other websites which the visitor may access via links __ included in the website, nor does it cover other services provided by the Data Controller through other means/websites.
 Please refer to the specific privacy policies of such services, in order to know how the Company processes personal data of users which subscribe to its services.